SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

         If you want to add a new template parameter directly in the block parameter editor, type a name in the text box of the above drop-down list box.
 As soon as you start typing and if a template parameter with that name does not yet exist, the option **Add template parameter name** is shown below the text box.
 Click this option to add the new template parameter and thus make it available in the **Template Parameters** dialog box.
 The new template parameter will have the same type, optional and default values as the block parameter.
 If a template parameter with the name that you are specifying exists already, but with an incompatible type, the name and type is shown below the text box but cannot be selected.
 4. Some blocks support multi-line input for certain block parameters.
 For example, the **Send Email** block supports this in the **Text** parameter and the **Alarm Output** block supports this in the **Message** parameter.
 Your input is automatically wrapped in the text box and you can press Enter to start text on a new line.
 When you add a new template parameter for such block parameter directly in the block parameter editor \(as described above\), the type of the new template parameter is automatically set to **Multi-line String**.
 5. For some blocks \(such as the **Range Lookup** block\), the block parameter editor shows text boxes for specifying key-value pairs.
-If you need to specify more key-value pairs, click **Add row**.
+If you must specify more key-value pairs, click **Add row**.
 The key-value pair in the first row is processed first.
 You can drag a row to a different position using the move icon <img src="/images/streaming-analytics/analytics-builder/icon-move-row.png" alt="Move icon" style="display:inline-block; margin:0"> that is shown next to that row.
 You can remove a row that you do not need any more by clicking the remove icon <img src="/images/streaming-analytics/analytics-builder/icon-delete-row.png" alt="Remove icon" style="display:inline-block; margin:0"> next to that row.
 Empty rows are automatically removed when you leave the block parameter editor.